jayzheng98/jayzheng98.github.io/_pages/about.md

 * To be more specific, my current research interest is in Anomaly Detection and Wireless Communication Security.

 * Before that, I was an undergraduate student majoring in **Network Engineering** at Southwest Jiaotong University.
-I am in the top 14% of my major and have obtained the **Postgraduate Recommendation** to study for an academic master degree without attending the exam.
+I am in the top 14% of my major and have obtained the **Postgraduate Recommendation** to study for the master degree without attending the exam.

 * To learn more about me, you can have a view of my CV page [here](/cv).